nomonosound/fast-align-audio/packaging.md

 * Update CHANGELOG.md
 * Commit and push the change with a commit message like this: "Release vx.y.z" (replace x.y.z with the package version)
 * Wait for build workflow in GitHub Actions to complete
-* Download wheels artifact from the build workflow
+* Download & extract wheels artifacts from the build workflow
 * Place all the fresh whl files in dist/
 * `python -m twine upload dist/*`
 * Add a tag with name "vx.y.z" to the commit